rebeccali/shrimpy/README.md

 ### Euler Angles Convention
 For euler angles, we are using the `scipy` library of `spatial.transform` with `Rotation`. https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.transform.Rotation.html#scipy.spatial.transform.Rotation

-This uses the capital notation `ZXY` to denote intrinsic rotations, which we will use such that the final rotation is about the rotational axis of the vehicle for readibility.
+This uses the capital notation `ZXY` to denote intrinsic rotations, which we will use such that the final rotation is about the rotational axis of the vehicle for readability.
 This is such that the first rotation is about the Z axis, or corresponds to the yaw.
 This matches the MEAM 620 project 1 convention.
 Additionally, the euler angles are $\phi, \theta, \psi$, where $\phi$ is yaw.

-Please use the `euler2Rotm` and `rotm2Euler` functions for converting between rotation matricies and euler angle vectors.
+Please use the `euler2Rotm` and `rotm2Euler` functions for converting between rotation matrices and euler angle vectors.

 ## Tasks to Do: